wasabifx/wasabi/README.md

   To create this file you can either:

   a.
 Have Gradle generate the file for you (easiest) running the build.gradle file under tools (Recommended).
 To use this option
-     download the file in (\tools\build.gradle)[LINK TO THIS] and type
+     download the file in (\tools\build.gradle)[tools/build.gradle] and type

      ```
-       gradle -q help
+       gradle
      ```
      for more info

   b.
 Create it manually.
-See the (sample for the structure)[LINK TO GRADLE SAMPLE].
+See the (sample for the structure)[tools/sample.gradle].
 Make sure you fill in the TODOs

   the Gradle file manually or have Gr